Halloween and Horror

 were made as part of a box set of the film series (and also released on

 the deluxe editions of the respective films).
-There are no more
+Both are extremely

 thorough discussions of the making of these films.
 Of note is the